info201b-au2022/project-baronk2/proposal/project-proposal.md

 ## Introduction

-This project was created because we find cild mortality to be a important global issue.
-While much progress has been made over the years to reduce the cihld mortality rate, there is still a ways to go.
+This project was created because we find child mortality to be a important global issue.
+While much progress has been made over the years to reduce the child mortality rate, there is still a ways to go.
 Take the death toll of children five and under in 2020 as an example, about five million died [(UNICEF, under five mortality)](https://data.unicef.org/topic/child-survival/under-five-mortality/).